 She opened another gay bar in Adelaide Street on lower level of the Union Club Hotel.

-When your correspondent learnt that many of Brisbane’s most notorious queens resided in eleven of the twelve flats of Wickham Terrace’s Pink Palace, conveniently adjacent to Twine Street, I wasted no time renting a room in Flat 2 from the wonderful Shirley Bassey — not the Shirley Bassey, you understand, but Shirley Bassey, the Innisfail version.
+While only young, your correspondent learnt that Brisbane’s most notorious queens inhabited eleven of the twelve flats of Wickham Terrace’s Pink Palace.
+I immediately rented a room from the wonderful Shirley Bassey — not the Shirley Bassey, you understand, but Shirley Bassey, the Innisfail version.

-Toye’s relationship with Ian deteriorated and she fled to Melbourne to open a gay bar at the London Hotel.
+At about this time, Toye’s relationship with Ian deteriorated.
+She fled to Melbourne and opened a gay bar at that city’s London Hotel.

-Previously, ‘Madam’ (as I respectfully called her) generously took this blushing, junior bush princess under her wing and introduced me to Bill and Gloria Bothwell (Mrs B to the gay community) and I filled in at Toye’s job until it was safe for her to return (just under a year).
+Previously, ‘Madam’ (as I respectfully called her) generously took this blushing, junior bush princess under her wing.
+She introduced me to Bill and Gloria Bothwell, Mrs B to the gay community, at the Union Club.
+I therefore filled in for Toye until a year later when circumstances allowed her safe return..

 To celebrate that momentous occasion, I purchased a small black tennis frock and plastic jewellery from Coles for the “SHE’S BACK” party.

 My chosen accoutrements prompted Dame Sybil von Thorndyke (longest resident of the Pink Palace) to christen me with the drag name I still answer to.

 In 1971 Toye actively supported the formation of the Campaign Against Moral Persecution (CAMP — also the word we used to describe ourselves — ‘gay’ then considered an Americanism and rather low rent).

 CAMP’s club rooms opened upstairs at 379 George Street after the initial meetings in Toye’s bar at the Alliance.